Samaamrr/Loan-Defaulter-Prediction/README.md

 Files
-app_data.csv: Application data used for the project. prev_app_data.csv: Previous application data used for merging with the main dataset. notebook.ipynb: Jupyter Notebook containing the code for the entire project. presentation.pptx: A concise presentation summarizing the key findings and model performance.
+app_data.csv: Application data used for the project. prev_app_data.csv: Previous application data used for merging with the main dataset.
+SAMABANKFINAL (1).html: Jupyter Notebook containing the code for the entire project.
+Presented by Sama Amr.pdf: A concise presentation summarizing the key findings and model performance.
 Prerequisites
 Python 3.x
 Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn